Tecnis Symfony® IOL

 No manufactured IOL is perfect in all of its capabilities, but the Symfony is a sizable improvement in our ability to offer the same type of seamless, high quality vision that our eye’s normal lens provides in our younger years.
 Some patients may also experience an adjustment period to their new lenses in which they encounter a glare or halos around bright light.
 This usually goes away over a period of weeks or months.

 During the Symfony Lens cataract procedure, Dr. Brooks will first remove the aging natural lens in your eye through a tiny incision in the surface of the cornea.
 The Symfony lens – which has been carefully calculated to give you the best possible vision based on your lifestyle and hobbies – is then gently inserted to replace the cataract-impaired lens.
-The procedure takes approximately 15-45 minutes and most patients notice improved vision the same day as their procedure.
+The procedure takes approximately 5-10 minutes and most patients notice improved vision within a few days of their procedure.

 Who is a candidate for the Tecnis Symfony® Lens?